v-chandra/v-chandra.github.io/about.md

 title: About
 permalink: /about/
 ---
-I lead the On-device AI applied research and engineering organization at Facebook Reality Labs responsible for developing real-time on-device computer vision, machine perception and speech/NLU technologies across AR/VR products.
+I lead the on-device AI applied research and engineering organization at Facebook Reality Labs responsible for developing real-time on-device computer vision, machine perception and speech/NLU technologies across AR/VR products.
 My research interests include all aspects of SW/HW co-design for efficient on-device AI.